 Tips To Keep You Safe!

 College students have a lot on their minds and safety isn't always at the top of the list.
-The following are suggestions to keep you safe while you work hard for that degree!
-Many of the tips may seem simple but they're proven effective.
+Please review our PERSONAL SAFETY TIPS and the following suggestions to keep you safe while you are pursuing a degree at the University of Scranton.

 General safety rules: